-In connection with signing his amended and restated employment agreement and extending his employment by an additional three years, Mr. Del Rio received a one-time grant of 346,020 RSUs which will vest in one installment on October 1, 2023 and an inducement award of approximately \$2.8 million.
-If Mr. Del Rio's employment is terminated by us for "cause" or he voluntarily resigns his employment without "good reason" (as such terms are defined in his amended and restated employment agreement) prior to December 31, 2021, Mr. Del Rio is required to repay 100% of the cash inducement award.
+In connection with signing his amended and restated employment agreement and extending his employment by an additional three years, Mr. Del Rio received a one-time grant of 346,020 RSUs in October 2020 which will vest in one installment on October 1, 2023 and an inducement award of approximately \$2.8 million in 2020.
+If Mr. Del Rio's employment had been terminated by us for "cause" or he had voluntarily resigned his employment without "good reason" (as such terms are defined in his amended and restated employment agreement) prior to December 31, 2021, Mr. Del Rio would have been required to repay 100% of the cash inducement award.